CarlosUziel/CarlosUziel/README.md

 <br/>

+I am an independent consultant in Data Science and Machine Learning.

 Do you need to extract insights from your data?
 I will evaluate your data analysis needs and find the best solution for your business or research goals.
 No over-complicated and expensive methods when simple statistics will get you what you want in a faster and more cost-effective way.

 When you decide to work with me, you can expect a thorough, reliable and responsive professional determined to drive your project forward.
 You will receive the personalized attention of an independent contractor.
 I will be your sole point of contact and be in charge of all the solutions tailored to your needs.